CrayLabs/SmartSim-Scaling/README.md

 smart build --device gpu
 ```

-But please consult the documentation for other peices like specifying compilers,
+But please consult the documentation for other pieces like specifying compilers,
 CUDA, cuDNN, and other build settings.

 Once SmartSim is installed, the Python dependencies for the scaling test and